artembelopolsky/HMS-tutorials/set_env.md

 ![launch Spyder](images/launchSpyder.png)

 # Managing different environments
 Overtime, you will have several environments installed.
-To list all the environments present on your system use
+You can list all the environments present on your system:

 ```
 conda env list
 ```

-You can also deactivate your current environment and return to the *base* environment
+You can also deactivate your current environment and return to the *base* environment:

 ```
 conda deactivate
 ```

 # Further help with Anaconda
-There are many more useful functions.
-To find the function you need you can consult the [*Anaconda Cheet Sheet*](chrome-extension://nlaealbpbmpioeidemdfedkfmglobidl/https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)
+There are many more useful functions in Anaconda.
+To find the function you need, you can consult the [*Anaconda Cheet Sheet*](chrome-extension://nlaealbpbmpioeidemdfedkfmglobidl/https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) s